scaleoutsean/eseries-perf-analyzer/README.md

 cd eseries-perf-analyzer
 # make and run Grafana and InfluxDB
 cd epa; make run
+# go to the collector subdirectory
 cd ..; cd collector
-# Enter name of E-Series array (or arrays) to show in Grafana drop-down list.
+# Enter names of E-Series array (or arrays) to show in Grafana drop-down list.
-# This file will be copied to dbmanager container with "docker-comose build".
+# "docker-comose build" will copy this file to dbmanager.
 vim config.json
 # Edit docker-compose file leave dbmanager unchanged.
 Collector containers should reflect config.json:
-#     container_name, specifically , must be the same as array name in config.json.
+#     container_name, specifically , must be the same as storage array name in config.json.
 vim docker-compose.yml
 # We are still in the ./collector subdirectory.
-# InfluxDB and Grafana are already running.
-Start collector(s) and dbmanager:
+InfluxDB and Grafana are already running.
+# Build and start collector(s) and dbmanager:
+docker-compose build
 docker-compose up
 # Check Grafana and if OK, hit CTRL+C, restart with:
 docker-compose up -d
 # If not OK, CTRL+C and "docker-compose down".
 # Then review config.json and docker-compose.yml.
-# collector.py and db_manager.py can be started from the CLI for easier troubleshooting.
+# collector.py and db_manager.py can be started from the CLI for easier troubleshooting without containers.
 ```

 ### Environment variables and configuration files

 - `./epa/.env` has some env data used by its Makefile for InfluxDB and Grafana.
 Use `make` to start, stop, clean, remove, and restart these two
-- `./collector` is simpler: use `docker-compose` to build/start/stop/remove collector and dbmanager containers
+- `./collector` is simpler: use `docker-compose` to build/start/stop/remove collector and dbmanager containers and don't forget `config.json`
 - When editing `./collector/docker-compose.yml`, provide the following for each E-Series array:
   - `USERNAME` - SANtricity account for monitoring such as `monitor` (read-only access to SANtricity)
   - `PASSWORD` - SANtricity password for the account used to monitor
-  - `SYSNAME` - SANtricity array name, such as R26U25-EF600 - get this from the SANtricity Web UI, but you can use your own - just keep it consistent with the name in `./collector/config.json`.
-If you want to make the name identical to actual E-Series array name, [this image](/images/sysname-in-santricity-manager.png) shows where to look them up
+  - `SYSNAME` - SANtricity array name, such as `R26U25-EF600` - get this from the SANtricity Web UI, but you can use your own - just keep it consistent with the name in `./collector/config.json`.
+If you want to make the name identical to actual E-Series array name, [this image](/images/sysname-in-santricity-manager.png) shows where to look it up
-  - `SYSID` - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - see [this image](/images/sysid-in-santricity-manager.png) on where to find it.
+  - `SYSID` - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - see [this image](/images/sysid-in-santricity-manager.png) on where to find it in the SANtricity Web UI.
-  - `API` - SANtricity controller's IP address such as 6.6.6.6
+  - `API` - SANtricity controller's IP address such as 6.6.6.6.
+Port number (`:8443`) is automatically set in scripts
   - `RETENTION_PERIOD` - data retention in InfluxDB, such as 52w (52 weeks)
-  - `DB_ADDRESS` - external IPv4 of InfluxDB (if the host IP where InfluxDB is running is remote that could be something like 7.7.7.7, if collector and InfluxDB are on the same host then 127.0.0.1, or if they're in the same Kubernetes namespace then `influxdb`)
+  - `DB_ADDRESS` - external IPv4 of the InfluxDB host.
+If the host IP where InfluxDB is running is remote that could be something like 7.7.7.7.
+If dbmanager, collector and InfluxDB are on the same host then it can be 127.0.0.1; if they're in the same Kubernetes namespace then `influxdb`, etc.)

-What are the correct values for `API`, `SYSNAME` and `SYSID`?
-The `API` addresses are IPv4 addresses (or FQDNs) used to connect to the E-Series Web management UI.
+Where to find the `API` value(s)? `API` address (or addresses) are IPv4 addresses (or FQDNs) used to connect to the E-Series Web management UI.
 You can see them in the browser when you manage an E-Series array.
-For `SYSNAME` and `SYSID`, see the image links just above.

-For consistency's sake it is recommended that `SYSNAME` in EPA is the same as the actual E-Series system name, but it doesn't have to be.
-It can consist of arbitrary alphanumeric characters (and `_` and `-`; if interested please check the Docker Compose documentation).
-Just make sure the array names in `./collector/docker-compose.yml` and `./collector/config.json` are consistent; otherwise array metrics and events may get collected, but drop-down lists with array names in Grafana dashboards won't match so the dashboards will be empty.
+For consistency's sake it is recommended that `SYSNAME` in EPA is the same as the actual E-Series system name, but it doesn't have to be - it can consist of arbitrary alphanumeric characters (and `_` and `-`; if interested please check the Docker Compose documentation).
+Just make sure the array names in `./collector/docker-compose.yml` and `./collector/config.json` are identical; otherwise array metrics and events may get collected, but drop-down lists with array names in Grafana dashboards won't match so the dashboards will be empty even though the InfluxDB is not.

 Example of `docker-compose.yml` with collector for one array: